2016 Kaikōura earthquake: Earthquake

 A complex sequence of ruptures with a combined magnitude of 7.8 started at 00:02:56 NZDT on 14 November 2016 and lasted approximately two minutes.
 The hypocentre (the point where the ruptures started) was at a depth of 15 km.
 The epicentre (the point on the Earth's surface above the hypocentre) was 15 km north-east of Culverden and 95 km from Christchurch.
 From the hypocentre associated with the Humps Fault, ruptures ripped northwards at a speed of 2 km/s, over a distance of up to 200 km.
 The largest amount of energy released did not occur at the epicentre, rather 100 km to the north near Seddon.
 Initial field surveys indicated ruptures on at least six faults, while more detailed studies confirmed ruptures on twenty-five faults.
 This is considered a world record for the greatest number of faults to rupture in a single earthquake event.

 The earthquake was assessed as the "most complex earthquake ever studied" and prompted the reassessment of a number of assumptions about earthquake processes.
-For example, the likely contribution of underground overpressured fluid to the propagation observed, required data collection and reanalysis with new earthquake models, not available to initial researchers.
+For example, the likely contribution of underground overpressured fluid to the propagation observed required data collection and reanalysis with new earthquake models not available to initial researchers.

 There was motion on the Kekerengu Fault of up to 12.0 m ± 0.7 m, movement on the linkage Hundalee Fault of up to 2.5 m vertically and horizontally 3.7 m, a newly identified fault in Waipapa Bay, as well as minor motion on the Seaward segment of the Hope Fault, and rupture on the Humps Fault and in the Emu Plains area.
 The offshore continuation of the Kekerengu Fault to the north east, known as the Needles Fault, ruptured as well.
-NIWA marine geologist Philip Barnes said the length of the Kekerengu–Needles Fault rupture may extend for about 70 km, consisting of 36 km on land and 34 km under the sea.
+NIWA marine geologist Philip Barnes said the Kekerengu–Needles Fault rupture may extend for about 70 km, consisting of 36 km on land and 34 km under the sea.

 Cape Campbell, at the north-eastern tip of the South Island, moved to the north-north-east by more than two metres – putting it that much closer to the North Island – and rose almost one metre.
 Kaikōura moved to the north-east by nearly one metre, and rose seventy centimetres.
 The east coast of the North Island moved west by up to five centimetres, and the Wellington Region moved two to six centimetres to the north.
 Christchurch moved two centimetres to the south.